 - Ask someone to comment / proofread a document while you’re still working on it.
 That’s better than emailing a document then having to wait until the document returns before making more changes.

 - Sharing to view.
 A document can be shared as ‘read only’ so others can see the latest version but not make changes.
 We know families that use this for trip planning – everyone can see the latest itinerary from any device.

 - Clubs can use document sharing or viewing to let members see the latest info for a changing situation.

 In short, try it out and you’ll find uses for document collaboration.

 What you need:

-- Microsoft Word – twice.
-Word 2016 for Windows and Word Online have the full ‘real time’ collaboration.
+- Microsoft Word, Excel or PowerPoint – twice.
+Office 365/2019 or 2016 for Windows or Mac, Office Online and the Office apps all have the full ‘real time’ collaboration.
 But other modern versions of Word/Office (at least Word 2013) will let you open a document simultaneously, it’ll take a little longer for other documents to update.
-You can also use Word Online (in a browser) or Word for iPad or Android tablet.

 Open the same document yourself from different devices or Office Online in a browser.
 Then you can easily see for yourself what’s happening by switching between the two instances of the same document.

 Here’s the step-by-step.
 It’s really very easy so don’t be scared!

 - Open the document, saved on OneDrive, in Word.
 Open or make a document saved to your OneDrive account.